Avensky/CaringVegan/README.md

+# Online Store

-# Express Server With Social Login Authentication
+## Express Server With React Front End

-## Easy Node Authentication
+## Local and Social Media Login Authentication

-Code for the entire scotch.io tutorial series: Complete Guide to Node Authentication
+This example uses an amazon lightsail server and a bucket instance to store images.

 We will be using Passport to authenticate users locally, with Facebook, Twitter, and Google.

 ## Instructions

-If you would like to download the code and try it for yourself:
+Download the code and try it for yourself:

-1. Clone the repo: `git clone git@github.com:Avensky/express-server-template`
+1. Clone the repo: `git clone git@github.com:Avensky/CaringVegan.git`
-2. Install packages: `npm install`
+2. Install server packages: cd server `npm install`
-3. Install packages in client: cd client `npm install`
+3. Install client packages: cd ../client `npm install`
+4. Under server go to the config folder and copy the contents of prod.js to a new file called dev.js
-4. Change out the config files with your credentials
+5. Edit the dev.js file to match your credentials
-5. Launch: `npm run dev`
+6. Launch: cd ../server `npm run dev`
-6. Visit in your browser at: `http://localhost:3000`
+7. Visit in your browser at: `http://localhost:3000`